luxfi/zpay/README.md

 ## High-level overview

-Anonymous Zether is an private value-tracking system, in which an Ethereum smart contract maintains encrypted account balances.
-Each Zether Smart Contract (ZSC) must, upon deployment, "attach" to some already-deployed ERC-20 contract; once deployed, this contract establishes special "Zether" accounts into / out of which users may _deposit_ or _withdraw_ ERC-20 funds.
-Having credited funds to a Zether account, its owner may privately send these funds to other Zether accounts, _confidentially_ (transferred amounts are private) and _anonymously_ (identities of transactors are private).
+ZChain is an private value-tracking system, in which an Ethereum smart contract maintains encrypted account balances.
+Each ZChain Smart Contract (ZSC) must, upon deployment, "attach" to some already-deployed Lux Network contract; once deployed, this contract establishes special "ZChain" accounts into / out of which users may _deposit_ or _withdraw_ funds.
+Having credited funds to a ZChain account, its owner may privately send these funds to other ZChain accounts, _confidentially_ (transferred amounts are private) and _anonymously_ (identities of transactors are private).
 Only the owner of each account's secret key may spend its funds, and overdraws are impossible.

-To enhance their privacy, users should conduct as much business as possible within the ZSC.
+To enhance their privacy, users should conduct as much business as possible within ZChain.

-The (anonymous) Zether Smart Contract operates roughly as follows (see the [original Zether paper](https://eprint.iacr.org/2019/191.pdf) for more details).
+The (anonymous) ZChain Smart Contracts operate roughly as follows (see the [original Zether paper](https://eprint.iacr.org/2019/191.pdf) for more details).
 Each account consists of an ElGamal ciphertext, which encrypts the account's balance under its own public key.
 To send funds, Alice publishes an ordered list of public keys—which contains herself and the recipient, among other arbitrarily chosen parties—together with a corresponding list of ElGamal ciphertexts, which respectively encrypt (under the appropriate public keys) the amounts by which Alice intends to adjust these various accounts' balances.
 The ZSC applies these adjustments using the homomomorphic property of ElGamal encryption (with "message in the exponent").
 Alice finally publishes a zero-knowledge proof which asserts that she knows her own secret key, that she owns enough to cover her deduction, that she deducted funds only from herself, and credited them only to Bob (and by the same amount she debited, no less); she of course also demonstrates that she did not alter those balances other than her own and Bob's.
 These adjustment ciphertexts—opaque to any outside observer—conceal who sent funds to whom, and how much was sent.

 Users need _never_ interact directly with the ZSC; rather, our front-end client streamlines its use.

-Our theoretical contribution is a zero-knowledge proof protocol for the anonymous transfer statement (8) of [Bünz, et al.](https://eprint.iacr.org/2019/191.pdf), which moreover has appealing asymptotic performance characteristics; details on our techniques can be found in our [paper](docs/AnonZether.pdf).
+Our theoretical contribution is a zero-knowledge proof protocol for the anonymous transfer statement (8) of [Bünz, et al.](https://eprint.iacr.org/2019/191.pdf), which moreover has appealing asymptotic performance characteristics; details on our techniques can be found in this [paper](docs/AnonZether.pdf).
 We also of course provide this implementation.

 ## Prerequisites

-Anonymous Zether can be deployed and tested easily using [Truffle](https://www.trufflesuite.com/truffle) and [Ganache](https://www.trufflesuite.com/ganache).
+ZChain can be deployed and tested easily using Hardhat.

 ### Required utilities
 * [Yarn](https://yarnpkg.com/en/docs/install#mac-stable), tested with version v1.22.4.